-A broad range of service levels are created for EIL's stakeholders, ranging from those paid for (for their own benefit) by connected customers such as capacity, continuity and restoration to those subsidised by connected customers such as ground clearances, earthing, absence of electrical interference, compliance with the District Plan and submitting regulatory disclosures.
+EIL delivers a broad range of services such as capacity, continuity, restoration, ground clearances, earthing, absence of electrical interference, compliance with the District Plan and submitting regulatory disclosures.

-This section describes how EIL sets its various service levels according to the safety, viability, quality, compliance and price objectives that are most important to stakeholders.
+This section describes how EIL sets its various service levels according to the safety, viability, quality, compliance, and price objectives that are most important to stakeholders.
 It details how well EIL is meeting these objectives and what trade-offs exist between differing stakeholders.
 Considerations include; the desire for Return on Investment (ROI) versus desire for low price with good reliability, safety as priority versus acceptable levels of risk and whether supply restoration should be prioritised ahead of compliance.

 Safety is EIL's top priority and is a primary consideration in the AMP.
-However, safety has always been a key consideration in network design and the residual risk that can be addressed through asset management planning is extremely low.
+However, safety has always been a key consideration in network design and the residual safety risk that can be addressed through asset management planning is extremely low.
 Operational factors tend to dominate the year-to-year variation in safety incidents and near hits.
-Safety KPIs are not presented in the AMP, but are available to interested parties upon request.
+Safety KPIs are not presented in the AMP but are available to interested parties upon request.